fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 ### Specifying resumable code

-Resumable code is a new low-level primitive form of compositional re-entrant code suitable only for writing high-performance compiled implementations of computation expressions.
+Resumable code is a new low-level primitive form of compositional reentrant code suitable only for writing high-performance compiled implementations of computation expressions.

 Resumable code is represented by the `ResumableCode<'Data, 'T>` delegate type.